bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant identifiers

 You can query identifying info for variants.
-The example query shows how to query identifying info for the specified variant:
+The following query retrieves identifying info for the specified variant:

 <!--
 type: tab